ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 To achieve the stated privacy goals, the Oblivious Relay Resource cannot be operated by the same entity as the Oblivious Gateway Resource.
-However, colocation of the Oblivious Gateway Resource and Target Resource simplifies the interactions between those resources without affecting client privacy.
+However, colocation of the Oblivious Gateway Resource and Target Resource simplifies the interactions between those resources without affecting Client privacy.

 As a consequence of this configuration, Oblivious HTTP prevents linkability described above.
 Informally, this means:

-1. Requests and responses are known only to clients and targets in possession of the corresponding response encapsulation key and HPKE keying material.
+1. Requests and responses are known only to Clients and servers in possession of the corresponding response encapsulation key and HPKE keying material.
    In particular, the Oblivious Relay knows the origin and destination of an Encapsulated Request and Response, yet does not know the decrypted contents.
 Likewise, targets know only the Oblivious Gateway origin, i.e., the relay, and the decrypted request.
-Only the client knows both the plaintext request and response.
+Only the Client knows both the plaintext request and response.
-1. Targets cannot link requests from the same client in the absence of unique per-client keys.
+1. Targets cannot link requests from the same Client in the absence of unique per-Client keys.

 Traffic analysis that might affect these properties are outside the scope of this document; see {{ta}}.